mayitreya/ryujinx-configurator/README.md

 This tool is designed for couch gaming setups, allowing you to seamlessly configure multiple controllers for local multiplayer sessions without leaving the Big Picture interface.

 ## Compatibility
-This project works best with Steam Deck, but it should work with most Linux desktop setups.
+This project works best with Steam Deck (that's the only device I tested on), but it should work with most Linux desktop setups.
 I have not tested Windows or macOS.
 That's for the community to help me with :)

 ## Installation & Build